 Botox Side Effects

-The first rule of Botox safety is that the procedure is perform ONLY by a board certified physician who has experience with all aspects of the procedure.
+The first rule of Botox safety is to make sure that the procedure is performed ONLY by a board certified physician who has experience with all aspects of the procedure.

 That said, almost every city in the United States has more than their share of certified professionals who can perform this relatively minor treatment.
 As a testament to the popularity of the treatment, most cosmetic professionals are adding this to their repertoire.